The Agenda for America's Entrepreneurs: Women Entrepreneurs

 - Pass the Women and Minority Equity Investment Act.
 Currently, to be eligible for certain SBA programs, a woman or minority business owner must own an unconditional majority (at least 51%) of their business.
 This bill allows a woman- or minority-owned small business to maintain its contracting eligibility in the event a venture capital or private equity firm purchases an ownership stake in the business, so long as the purchasing enterprise is also owned by either a woman or minority.

-Bolster financial wellness measures and business resources
+Bolster social capital measures and business resources for women

 Strengthen and expand the Affordable Care Act